 - Tastes like chocolate chip cookie dough

-Whether you’re nursing or pumping, or doing a combination of the two, enjoying these lactation energy bites can help support breast milk supply thanks to these three ingredients:
+Whether you’re nursing or pumping, or doing a combination of the two, enjoying these lactation energy bites may help support breast milk supply thanks to these three ingredients: rolled oats, flax seeds and brewer’s yeast.

 Key Ingredients to Help Boost Milk Supply